Very cute or very weird...Cairo-Asyut

 the Prophet Muhammad's birthday.

 I have never been in such a welcoming town in my life.
-I
+I have had to acknowledge

 The Pickle Girl